Soliciting Employee Feedback: Getting Results with Employee Surveys

 Does your production line feel put upon by the engineering department?
 Is there a lack of communication between administrative staff?
 Is one building having more success with electronic communication than another?
 Is Accounts Receivable experiencing stress because the sales force submits complicated paperwork?
 Do your hourly employees utilize the fitness facility less than others do because they do not feel welcome?

 Once you’ve gathered information, you’ll probably need the help of experts to determine where changes should be made.
-In some cases, the data will lead you to logical conclusions about simple, effective ways to address employee concerns.
+In some cases, the data will lead to logical conclusions about simple, effective ways to address employee concerns.
 In other cases, an area that’s been identified as a hot spot may be outside the purview of human resources.
 In those cases, you may want to probe further.
 You can present the problem based on employee survey data and ask the group to brainstorm about solutions.
 Be sure managers and others who can enact change are involved in these discussions so that practical, do-able solutions, not just wish lists, emerge.

 You won’t be able to address all concerns of all employees all the time, and employees don’t expect you to.
 Just asking employees what they think can help foster good relations.
 Employees appreciate being heard.
 They want to work for a company that cares about how they’re faring.
 Surveying sets a tone of openness and receptivity.

 Of course, if you simply survey and never act on information, that good feeling isn’t going to last.
 Employees will want to see some action.
 There’s nothing worse than sending out an employee survey whose results go ignored.
 They want to know that the company has responded to some of the concerns of the workforce.